dansantinojones/penalty-shootout/README.md

 To achieve the strategic goals, I included the following features:
 * Header with retro gaming font.
 * Scoreboard with points tracker.
+* An alert to notify the user if they are shooting or saving.
+* A play again button to reset the score.
-* Cartoon style goal and goalkeeper.
+* Cartoon-style goal and goalkeeper.
-* Cartoon style retro football.
+* Cartoon-style retro football.
-* Retro style buttons with hover effect.
+* Retro-style buttons with hover effect.
 * A results section.
 * Responsive alert.